Configuration

 Tracing

 Tracing is enabled by default.
-It uses the OpenAI API keys from the section above by default (i.e. the environment variable or the default key you set).
-You can specifically set the API key used for tracing by using the set_tracing_export_api_key
+By default it uses the same OpenAI API key as your model requests from the section above (that is, the environment variable or the default key you set).
+You can specifically set the API key used for tracing by using the set_tracing_export_api_key function.

 Debug logging